kyma-project/istio/docs/user/troubleshooting/03-90-istio-cert-unknown.md

 To ensure that the certificate is trusted by Istio, make sure that you are using the most up-to-date version of the Istio module.
 If you are on BTP Kyma Runtime this is guaranteed by the solution.

-In case your Istio module version is up-to-date, but the verification is still failing, you might want to consider [plugging your own Root CA](../operation-guides/02-40-plug-in-root-ca.md) into istio pilot.
+In case your Istio module version is up-to-date, but the verification is still failing, make sure that the CA root cert is trusted by istiod.